Warning signs to be installed near War Eagle Creek dam

 BENTON COUNTY, Ark.
-(KNWA) — Six markers will be placed near the dam at War Eagle Creek.
+(KFTA) — Six markers will be placed near the dam at War Eagle Creek.

 Benton County will install the warning signs on Friday, November 1, according to a statement by County officials.